plone/training/theming/theme-package.rst

      css:theme="#front-page-slider"
      css:if-content=".template-topbar-manage-portlets" />

-By now the slider is still static, but we will change that later.
+At the moment the slider is still static, but we will change that later.

 Status messages
 ***************

-Plone will give status messages in the #global_statusmessage element.
-We want to take over these messages.
+Plone will render status messages in the ``#global_statusmessage`` element.
+We want to bring these messages across to the theme.
 For this, we add another placeholder into our theme template:

 .. code-block:: html